composer/windows-setup/README.md

 <a name="Compiling"></a>
 ## Compiling

-To compile the `src/composer.iss` script you will need to install the unicode version of the [Inno Setup Compiler][compiler].
+To compile the `src/composer.iss` script you will need to install the unicode version of [Inno Setup Compiler][compiler].
 Using the QuickStart Pack is the easiest way to install this.
 Note that the *Encryption* module it not required and neither is the *Inno Setup Preprocessor*, although the latter may change in the future.

 <a name="License"></a>